UKCloud/documentation/articles/azure/azs-how-resize-disk-portal.md

 toc_sub2: Resize a disk
 toc_sub3:
 toc_sub4:
-toc_title: Resize virtual machine disks - Portal
+toc_title: Resize a disk - Portal
-toc_fullpath: Users/How To/Resize a disk/azs-how-resize-disks.md
+toc_fullpath: Users/How To/Resize a disk/azs-how-resize-disk-portal.md
-toc_mdlink: azs-how-resize-disks.md
+toc_mdlink: azs-how-resize-disk-portal.md
 ---

-# How to resize virtual machine disks using the UKCloud Azure Stack portal
+# How to resize a disk using the UKCloud Azure Stack portal

 ## Overview